 CSPM tools are designed to connect to the cloud infrastructure and analyze data about the cloud assets, the networks they belong to, user permissions, and tags.
 When you add a cloud account to a CSPM, data from the cloud environment’s flow, configuration and audit logs are ingested, stored, and analyzed.
 Typically, you can then interact with this data to configure policies, investigate and resolve alerts, and to forward alert notifications.
 Relevant data can be sent to third-party tools or systems for further analysis.

-Why is a CSPM so Important?
+Why is CSPM Important?

 CSPM tools play a pivotal role in helping organizations stay compliant with primary mandates or frameworks and enable organizations to address accidental risk, such as: